thomasfeliciani/TC-mapping/readme.md

 * Noise in the evaluation by the panel members;
 * Interpersonal differences in biases influencing the evaluation;
 * Interpersonal differences in the interpretation of the grading scale;
-* Interpersonal differences in the choice of aspects of a proposal on which to base one’s judgment;
+* Interpersonal differences in the choice of aspects of a submission on which to base one’s judgment;
 * Granularity of the grading scale.
 We use this simulation model to study whether, how and under what conditions (a combination of) these factors affect IRR in an expert panel.